NeonGraal/NeonGraal/README.md

 # Welcome

 I'm _still_ a work in progress but I have been at one time or another and may even be still:

 * A Delphi expert
 * A Roleplayer
-* A Medieval r-eenactor
+* A Medieval re-enactor
 * A Husband
 * A Computer scientist
 * A Student
 * A Mentor
 * A Sailor
 * A Swimmer
-* An enthusistic Audience member
+* An enthusiastic Audience member
 * A Science fiction fan
 * A Fantasy fan
 * A Reader